GreenLemonProtocol/ink/README.md

 ### Overview

 The Green Lemon Protocol is an anonymous decentralized application platform based on zero-knowledge proof and dual-key stealth address protocol.
-Anyone can deploy their own anonymous smart contract and integrated with our relayer service.
-Or user our template contract as well.
-ERC-721(NFT) is supported for now, ERC-20 is under development.
+Anyone can deploy their own anonymous smart contract and integrate it with our relayer service.
+Or use our template contract as well.
+ERC-721(NFT) is supported, and ERC-20 is under development.

 This project is funded by the Web3 Foundation Grants Program.